PrincessRTFM/WoLua/docs/script.md

 - `nil SetStorage(table)`
   Replaces the **in-memory** persistent storage with the table provided; nothing on disk is touched, so you have to save manually if you want to keep the changes.

+- `nil ClearQueue()`
+  Immediately empties this script's action queue.
+This can be useful if you want to restart from the beginning when the script command is rerun, like how vanilla macros work.
+Please note that, due to technical reasons, if the queue is non-empty and your script queues more things, the existing queue will _not_ be replaced, nor will a new queue be created to run in parallel.

+- `nil QueueDelay(unsigned integer)`
+  Add a delay to the script's action queue for the given number of _milliseconds_.
+Any higher precision is meaningless given network latency.

+- `nil QueueAction(function, any...)`
+  Add the given function to the script's action queue, to be called with the provided arguments.
+WoLua API calls can be queued in this manner, allowing you to space out messages printed to the local chatlog or sent to the server, or to create [toast messages](toast.md) after a pause.

 ### Special
 When invoked as a function (`Script()`), requires one argument which must be a function, and registers that function as the script's callback when it's used via `/wolua call`.
 The registered function _may_ take one argument, which will be a string: if any additional text is provided to `/wolua call`, that text will be passed to the callback function; otherwise, the function will receive an empty string.